google/closure-templates/documentation/dev/plugins.md

 input is `list<T>`.

+## Note on supported Java types

+Java functions called from Soy may use either the unboxed (e.g.: `String`, `Object`) or boxed (e.g.: `SoyValue`) types in their signatures, for both parameters and return types.
+Additionally, return types may be a `Future` which resolves to a valid unboxed or boxed type.

 ## Pure functions {#pure}

 Soy can sometimes optimize a function if the function is marked as "pure".
 A